charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 This chapter gathers learnings from in a literature review on static and dynamic approaches to displaying complex data and existing ...
 Then, and most importantly this chapter aims to explore the design strategies to express and display multi-dimensional, spatial, multi-objective, uncertain data and combinations of these.
 This focus corresponds to the specific challenges faced while communicating natural capital information.

 ## Specific data visualization challenges
+###Motivation
+The variety of mapping and synthesizing approaches in the field of ES leads to difficult choices of methods for the analysts [@Englund].

 ### Analysis of the display needs
 The display tasks gathered in the survey (detailed in section \ref{sec:survey}) appeared to be right on point as the average scores, in terms of general usefulness, were all higher than 3.5, 84% were higher than 4.0 and 47% higher than 4.5.
 These results prove the relevance of these display tasks. *(bpb: repeat list of display tasks from survey or unnecessary?*)